SherwinZh/gitskills/README.md

-Creating a new branch is quick.
+Creating a new branch is quick and simple.
-And this is second insert.